BitBuilder2024/Alumni-Avenue/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [Inserrt License Here] (LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE] (LICENSE) file for details.

 ## Acknowledgements